Facing Tough Times? Here’s What to Do When You Can’t Pay Your Bills

-That pile of bills may suddenly look like a mountain if your income has been affected by COVID-19.
+That pile of bills may suddenly look like a mountain if you’re facing tough times financially

 We’re here to help you prioritize when you can’t afford to pay your bills.